-31 of the Best Marvel Gifts for Die-Hard Fans Right Now
+32 of the Best Marvel Gifts to Marvel At [Gift Guide]

 Add a heroic flavor to your BBQ sessions with this fascinating Captain America BBQ grill tool set!
 Made of 304-grade stainless steel, the includes a large spatula, a fork and a wide tong tip for secure handling of food.
 All of the tools have a bottle opener feature for a utilitarian purpose that lets you hang them up as well.
 The 17 inches length keeps you at a safe distance from the flames, and the sturdy wooden handle makes for a cool and comfortable grip.

-The set is an officially licensed Marvel Captain America merchandise.
+The set is an officially licensed Marvel Captain America merchandise, with an added benefit of a bottle opener.

 Think of having an ‘out of the world’ Hawaii experience?
-Well, now you have a fantastic chance of adding a Guardians of the Galaxy tikki to your funky tikki collection.
+Well, now you have a fantastic chance of adding a Guardians of the Galaxy tikki mug to your funky tikki collection.

-Standing at 6-inches to 8-inches tall, this tikki holds up to 18 ounces and is all the accessory you need, to liven up a social gathering.
+Standing at 6-inches to 8-inches tall, this tikki mug holds up to 18 ounces and is all the accessory you need, to liven up a social gathering.

-As it’s dishwasher and microwave safe, the Yondu Tikki is rather convenient to use with a surprisingly durable build.
+As it’s dishwasher and microwave safe, the Yondu Tikki mug is rather convenient to use with a surprisingly durable build.

-One of the most celebrated legacies left behind by the Marvel greats.
-The Marvel Encyclopedia by Matt Forbeck is an updated edition of the ‘bestselling Marvel Encyclopedia’ which also features an introduction by the late Stan Lee himself.
+One of the best celebrated legacies left behind by the Marvel greats.
+This product by Matt Forbeck is an updated edition of the ‘bestselling Marvel Encyclopedia’ which also features an introduction by the late Stan Lee himself.

-From superheroes to villains and anti-heroes like Wolverine, Deadpool, and Magneto, the encyclopedia contains illustrations of each character of the Marvel universe in some of the most stunning and breathtaking artworks from the original comic.
+From heroes to villains and anti-heroes like Wolverine, Deadpool, and Magneto, this contains illustrations of each character of the Marvel universe in some of the most stunning and breathtaking artworks from the original comic.

-Wear your immense love for your favorite Avengers superheroes with these marvelous pin set of your favorite characters!
+Wear your immense love for your Avengers heroes with these marvelous pin set of your favorite characters!
 The set includes depictions of Captain America, Iron Man, Thor, Hulk, Nick Fury, and Hawkeye.

 Jazz up your backpacks, shirts and other objects with these cool pins and pledge your allegiance to the league.